Five Minute Guide

 Let's open a ThreeJS website in Niltree.

-Go to the ThreeJS examples page using your web browser of choice (Chrome, Firefox, etc):
+Go to the ThreeJS page using your web browser of choice (Chrome, Firefox, etc):

 Now we're going to open this same site using Niltree.